DocReward: A Document Reward Model for Structuring and Stylizing: Experiments

-To demonstrate the effect of our \modelname{} as a reward model in document generation, we conduct a extrinsic evaluation.
-A document agent generates $N$ documents given the same text content and then a reward model identifies the best one from the documents according to their scores.
-We compare three reward models: random, GPT-5, and \modelname{}.
-Human annotators rank the selected documents from each reward models according to their structure and style.
-Finally, we calculate the win/lose/tie rates for each reward model against the others.
-As presented in \autoref{tab:best_of_N}, the random baseline performs poorly, winning only $24.6\%$ of comparisons and losing $66.2\%$.
-GPT-5 achieves more balanced results with a win rate of $37.7\%$.
-By contrast, \modelname{} substantially outperforms both baselines, achieving a win rate of $60.8\%$ and losing only $16.9\%$ of the time.
-These results indicate that \modelname{}’s reward signal better captures the structural and stylistic qualities that humans value.
-The evaluation demonstrates that plugging \modelname{} into a standard document agent improves the final, human-preferred output without changing the underlying agent itself.
-The evaluation details are presented in Appendix~\ref{appendix:best_of_n_anntoation_detail}.
+\textbf{Best-of-N.} A document agent generates $N$ candidates from the same textual content, and a reward model selects the best one based on its score.
+We compare three reward models including ``Random'', GPT-5 and \modelname{} where human annotators rank the selected outputs by structure and style.
+As shown in \autoref{tab:best_of_N}, \modelname{} consistently outperforms the baselines, achieving a win rate of 60.8\% against ``Random'' and GPT-5 reward models, indicating that its reward better aligns with human preferences.
+This evaluation shows that integrating \modelname{} into a document agent improves output quality without modifying the agent itself.
+Details are provided in Appendix~\ref{appendix:best_of_n_anntoation_detail}.

+\textbf{Reinforcement Learning.} We aim to enhance document generation agentic workflows that take plain text as input and generate professional documents.
+We consider two kinds of rewards: 1) $\mathcal{R}_{\texttt{rule}}$ that penalizes documents that either result from invalid \texttt{python-docx} code or differ from the input text after execution.
+Specifically, if the code executes successfully, then $\mathcal{R}_{\texttt{rule}} = ROUGE(doc\_{ori}, doc\_{gen})$; else $\mathcal{R}_{\texttt{rule}}$ will be zero.
+2) $\mathcal{R}_{\texttt{DocReward}}$ that penalizes documents with poor structure and style.
+Overall, the total reward is defined as: